MildlySpicy/Anorak/README.md

   - Use the client id and client secret in the BeepBoop.py file

 In case you do decide to use my account:
-Try to not do anything illegal or unethical, also I may or may not have gotten banned off of /r/meirl, /r/me_irl, /r/gaming and /r/Askreddit.
+Try to not do anything illegal or unethical, also I may or may not have gotten banned off of /r/meirl, /r/me_irl, /r/gaming and /r/Askreddit (they don't want bots on their subreddits).

 Best of luck,

-Jason Tang
+Jason Tang (MildlySpicy)

-MildlySpicy

 :3